openhive-network/hive/doc/building.md

 Hive project is described using CMake.
 By default it uses a Ninja tool as a build executor.

 Only Linux based systems are supported as build and runtime platform.
-Nowadays Ubuntu 20.04 LTS is chosen as base OS supported by build and runtime processes (Ubuntu 18.04 LTS is not supported anymore).
+Nowadays Ubuntu 22.04 LTS is chosen as base OS supported by build and runtime processes (Ubuntu 18.04 LTS is not supported anymore, Ubuntu 20.04 LTS does not have `liburing-dev`, which should be installed for performance boost in RocksDB).
 Build process requires tools available in default Ubuntu package repository.

 ## Getting sources